Cardenaz/Cardenaz/README.md

 🔭 I’m currently working on peer to peer laundry.

-I started to code originally because I wanted to develop Machine Learning Models, however, I don't ever recall having a pleasant or creative moment with it - and kind of got swooped into app development instead.
+I started to code originally because I wanted to develop Machine Learning Models, however, I don't ever recall having a pleasant or creative moment with it - and I kind of got swooped into app development instead.